Rostbratwurst/ml-agents/docs/Training-ML-Agents.md

 also add new sections to override these defaults to train specific Behaviors.
 Name each of these override sections after the appropriate `Behavior Name`.
 Sections for the example environments are included in the provided config file.

+You can also compare the [example environments](Learning-Environment-Examples.md) to the corresponding sections of the `config/trainer_config.yaml` file for each example to see how the hyperparameters and other configuration variables have been changed from the defaults.

+\*PPO = Proximal Policy Optimization, SAC = Soft Actor-Critic, BC = Behavioral Cloning (Imitation), GAIL = Generative Adversarial Imitation Learning

 |     **Setting**      |                                                                                     **Description**                                                                                     | **Applies To Trainer\*** |
 | :------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :----------------------- |